The shape of differential radial flow $v_0(p_T)$, not its zero-crossing, carries physical information: Appendix

 \section{Appendix}

-We would like to relate the $v_0(\pT)$ calculated in different kinematic ranges.
-We consider the full range ``$F$'', a range in a specific experiment, ``$R$'', for example 0.5--10 GeV in ATLAS, and the reference $\pT$ range ``$A$'' used to calculate the $[\pT]$ (see Figure~\ref{fig:a1}).
-Quantities calculated $F$ will not be labelled, while those calculated in the other cases will be labelled by subscript $R$ or $A$.
-We use $N(\pT)$ and $n(\pT)$ to represent the particle yield and fractional yield at $\pT$, respectively, and use $N$ to represent the total particle multiplicity.
-We use $\int_A$ to represent an integration of $\pT$ in the range $A$.
-The following aims to provide a coherent and consistent discussion, and it borrows heavily from Refs.~\cite{Schenke:2020uqq,Parida:2024ckk}.
+In this Appendix, we derive the sum rules relating the differential $v_0(\pT)$ to integrated $[\pT]$ fluctuations, and show how $v_0(\pT)$ measured in different $\pT$ ranges are related.
+We consider the full $\pT$ range ``$F$'', a restricted experimental range ``$R$'' (e.g., 0.5--10 GeV in ATLAS), and the reference $\pT$ range ``$A$'' used to calculate $[\pT]$ (see Fig.~\ref{fig:a1}).
+Quantities calculated in $F$ carry no subscript, while those in other ranges are labeled by subscript $R$ or $A$.
+We use $N(\pT)$ and $n(\pT)$ to denote the particle yield and fractional yield at $\pT$, and $N$ to denote the total multiplicity.
+The notation $\int_A$ represents integration of $\pT$ over range $A$.
+This discussion builds on Refs.~\cite{Schenke:2020uqq,Parida:2024ckk}.